-Known to be a country that has shown aggression, the primary issue hurting the relationship between the EU and Russia today, is the Ukraine controversy.
+Russia is known to be a country which shows aggression.
+There are tensions lingering between Russia and the European Union and the primary issue hurting the relationship between the EU and Russia today is the Ukraine controversy.
 Russia’s invasion and subsequent annexation of Crimea is considered shocking and inexcusable to many around the globe.